phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 $$

 but this only increased the noise in the training loss and did not improve the results over a simple "input $\rightarrow$ 70 neurons $\rightarrow$ 45 neurons" configuration, both for feed forward and for LSTM networks.
 The solution that worked was L2-Regularization with a factor of 0.0001.
-L2-Regularization places a penalty on increasing complexity of the learned model by adding the sum of the squares of the weights to the loss function.
+L2-Regularization places a penalty on increasing complexity (caused by overfitting) of the learned model by adding the sum of the squares of the weights to the loss function.
 This reduced the overfitting problem greatly and slightly improved the results, as can be seen in the example in @fig:l2reg.

 ![The same LSTM network trained without (left) and with (right) L2-Regularization.
 Note that without regularization the network starts overfitting after two epochs.
 With regularization training and validation loss mostly stay the same with regularization, and the validation error continues to improve.
 Training loss is blue, validation loss is red and validation error is orange.
 The y-axis is scaled the same for both graphs.](img/20170209000001.png){#fig:l2reg}